 We are developing medicines for orphan diseases of the kidney.
 Our initial focus is on Polycystic Kidney Disease (PKD), a disease for which there are limited available treatment options despite high morbidity and mortality.

-Our first product is lixivaptan, a selective vasopressin V2 receptor antagonist, which had been in development for the treatment of hyponatremia associated with CHF (congestive heart failure) and SIADH (syndrome of inappropriate antidiuretic hormone).
-We plan to reposition lixivaptan for the treatment of hyponatremia included 36 completed clinical studies and dosed more than 1,600 subjects with lixivaptan.
-We plan to leverage this extensive data package for lixivaptan and the learnings from recent regulatory actions for other ADPKD treatments, to develop lixivaptan as a safe and effective drug that could potentially be used by a broad group of PKD patients.
+Our first product is lixivaptan, a selective vasopressin V2 receptor antagonist.
+Lixivaptan had been in development for the treatment of water retention disorders, specifically hyponatremia associated with CHF (congestive heart failure) and SIADH (syndrome of inappropriate antidiuretic hormone).
+The prior clinical development program for the treatment of hyponatremia included 36 completed clinical studies and dosed more than 1,600 subjects with lixivaptan.
+We plan to leverage this extensive data package, and the learnings from recent regulatory actions for other ADPKD treatments, to develop lixivaptan as a safe and effective drug that could potentially be used by a broad group of PKD patients.

 There is pre-clinical and clinical data to support the use of vasopressin V2 receptor antagonists for the treatment of PKD.
-Vasopressin is a hormone produced by the brain that functions primarily to retain water in the body and, at high concentrations, to constrict blood vessels.
+Vasopressin is a hormone produced by the brain that functions primarily to retain water in the body and, at higher concentrations, to constrict blood vessels.
 It regulates water retention by increasing water reabsorption in the kidney’s collecting ducts to signal the kidneys to conserve water.
 In cells lining renal collecting tubules, activation of vasopressin V2 receptors by circulating vasopressin contributes to the production of an intracellular signaling molecule, cAMP.
-It is believed that elevated intracellular cAMP, through the activation of cAMP-dependent genes, promotes fluid secretion into developing renal cysts and increase cell proliferation.
-The suppression of vasopressin, by high water intake, genetic elimination of vasopressin, or vasopressin V2 receptor blockage, has been shown to reduce cyst burden and protect kidney function in animal models.
-Tolvaptan, a vasopressin antagonist marketed for certain hyponatremia conditions, has been approved for ADPKD ex-US (Japan, EU and Canada) based on results from TEMPO, a pivotal study in 1450 ADPKD patients.
-Tolvaptan was not approved for use in the United States, primarily due to concerns regarding tolvaptan’s safety profile based on reports of liver injury during the TEMPO drug trial.
-The FDA review, however, noted that early therapy initiation could eliminate the need for dialysis in many ADPKD patients, as illustrated in the diagram below.
+It is believed that elevated intracellular cAMP, through the activation of cAMP-dependent genes, promotes fluid secretion into developing renal cysts and increases cell proliferation.
+The suppression of vasopressin signaling, by genetic elimination of vasopressin or vasopressin V2 receptor blockage, has been shown to normalize cAMP levels, reduce cyst burden and protect kidney function in animal models of PKD.
+This suggests that therapeutic interventions aimed at inhibiting vasopressin V2 receptor signaling could be effective for the treatment of PKD.
+Consistent with this hypothesis, the vasopressin antagonist tolvaptan showed clinical efficacy in pivotal studies and is currently approved in many countries for the treatment of ADPKD despite of concerns about its potential to cause liver injury.
+Early therapy initiation with a vasopressin antagonist could delay or possibly eliminate the need for dialysis in many ADPKD patients, as illustrated in the diagram below.

 Palladio Biosciences recognized the need for a drug with a similar mechanism of action to tolvaptan but without its liver toxicity issues.

 Lixivaptan is an orally-active, non-peptide, competitive and selective antagonist for the vasopressin V2 receptor.
-It is not currently approved for human use anywhere in the world, however it has an extensive data package that includes a full pre-clinical package and data from 36 clinical studies.
+It is not currently approved for human use anywhere in the world, however it has an extensive data package that includes a full pre-clinical characterization and data from 36 clinical studies.
 No development or approval issues for other indications were noted in previous FDA discussions.
-Lixivaptan is functionally identical to tolvaptan and has shown at least equivalent efficacy in patients with hyponatremia for key measures important for ADPKD.
-Importantly, lixivaptan has no evidence of liver toxicity in the clinical studies conducted so far.
+Lixivaptan is functionally equivalent to tolvaptan and has shown similar efficacy in patients with hyponatremia on key measures important for ADPKD.
+Importantly, lixivaptan has shown no evidence of liver toxicity in the clinical studies conducted so far.